sebastienblaisfernandez/webOneBiteAtaTime/basics/data_structure/data_structure.md

 ### Linked list

-A link list is a linear data structure which look like a chain of node where each note contains a data feel in a reference link to the next node in the list unlike array Link list element are not stored in a continuous location in memory.
+A linked list is a linear data structure which look like a chain of node where each note contains a data value and a reference link to the next node in the list.

+Unlike array Linked list element are not stored in a continuous location in memory.
 Link list is a dynamic data structure that came allocate and deallocate memory at runtime.

 - **Node**: Each element in a link list is represented by a node, Which contain two component.
 - **Data**: The actual data or value associate with the element.